amy-ww/chatroom_game_cpsc210/README.md

 - As a user, I want to be able to change the main character's first and last name when the story starts.
 - As a user, I want to be able to adjust the volume of sound.
-- As a user, I want to be able to view my branch progress as I play.
+- As a user, I want to be able to view my correct choice progress as I play.
+- As user, I want to be able to save my current progress/location in the game.
+- As a user, I want to be able to load my save file.